WajahatRiaz/WajahatRiaz/README.md

 ## Relevant Skills

-• Proficient in embedded C/C++ language.
+• Proficient in embedded C/C++ language. <br>
-• Skillful in hardware description languages like Verilog and SystemVerilog.
+• Skillful in hardware description languages like Verilog and SystemVerilog. <br>
-• Some knowledge of verification technologies like UVM.
+• Some knowledge of verification technologies like UVM. <br>
-• Familiar with digital IC design flow using open source tools like OpenLane.
+• Familiar with digital IC design flow using open source tools like OpenLane. <br>
-• Familiar with assembly language for ARM Cortex-M processor family and RISC-V.
+• Familiar with assembly language for ARM Cortex-M processor family and RISC-V. <br>
-• Experienced in ARM Cortex-M series of microcontrollers and development boards.
+• Experienced in ARM Cortex-M series of microcontrollers and development boards. <br>
-• Experience in development environments like Keil uVision5, STM32CubeIDE, SiFive’s FreedomStudio, etc.
+• Experience in development environments like Keil uVision5, STM32CubeIDE, SiFive’s FreedomStudio, etc. <br>
-• Comfortable in real-time operating systems like Nucleus RTOS.
+• Comfortable in real-time operating systems like Nucleus RTOS. <br>
-• Familiar with serial communication protocols like UART, SPI, I2C, USB, etc.
+• Familiar with serial communication protocols like UART, SPI, I2C, USB, etc. <br>
-• Experience in network protocols and stacks like TCP/IP, OSI, TCP, UDP, HTTP, IPv4, IPv6, etc.
+• Experience in network protocols and stacks like TCP/IP, OSI, TCP, UDP, HTTP, IPv4, IPv6, etc. <br>
-• Familiar with the software development lifecycle and version control via Github.
+• Familiar with the software development lifecycle and version control via Github. <br>

 ## Soft Skills